nalinbhardwaj/Nova-Scotia/README.md

 Nova is the state of the art for ZK recursion, Circom is the state of the art for ZK devtooling, so it makes a lot of sense to want to do this.
 Since Nova uses R1CS arithmetization, its mostly just a matter of parsing Circom output into something Nova can use.

-I personally think the right way to think of Nova is as a preprocessor for zkSNARKs with lots of repeated structure -- Nova can shrink the cost (in number of R1CS constraints) of checking N instances of a problem to ~one instance of the same problem.
+As [Justin Drake talks about it](https://youtu.be/SwonTtOQzAk), I think the right way to think of Nova is as a preprocessor for zkSNARKs with lots of repeated structure -- Nova can shrink the cost (in number of R1CS constraints) of checking N instances of a problem to ~one instance of the same problem.
 This is clean and magical and lends itself well to a world where we take the output of Nova and then verify it in a "real" zkSNARK (like PLONK/groth16/Spartan) to obtain a actually fully minified proof (that is sublinear even in the size of one instance).
 Notably, [this pattern is already used](https://youtu.be/VmYpbFxBdtM?t=155) in settings like [zkEVMs](https://youtu.be/j7An-33_Zs0), but with STARK proofs instead of Nova proofs.
 IMO, Nova (and folding scheme-like things in particular) lend themselves better to the properties we want with the preprocessing layer vs. STARKs: fast compression, minimal cryptographic assumptions and low recursive overhead.[^1]

-I have a more detailed talk about Nova's technical underpinnings and the neat use cases it unlocks [here](https://youtu.be/1p5bpaMbPa0).
+I also have a more detailed talk about Nova's technical underpinnings and the neat use cases it unlocks [here](https://youtu.be/1p5bpaMbPa0).
 There are some bugs in my explanations with terminology etc (partly because i gave this talk during a hackathon on 3hrs of sleep lol), so beware.

 [^1]: But currently, Nova/R1CS lacks the customizability of STARKS (custom gates and lookup tables in particular), so there is a tradeoff here.